JohnGoldsmith/dotnetrdf-wiki/UserGuide-Global-Options.md

 ### LiteralEqualityMode

-Controls the behaviour when you call //Equals()// on instances of [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.ILiteralNode|ILiteralNode]].
+Controls the behaviour when you call `Equals()` on instances of [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.ILiteralNode|ILiteralNode]].
 This takes a value from the [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.LiteralEqualityMode|LiteralEqualityMode]] enumeration, the default is ##Strict##.
 In ##Strict## mode literal equality follows RDF term equality semantics i.e. the lexical values must be exactly equal and so must the language tag/datatype URI if present.

 If you set this to ##Loose## instead then value equality semantics are used i.e. if the literals represent the same value then they are considered equal.